 Natasha Semone Vassell is a notable member of the Alliance of Canadian Cinema, Television & Radio Artists (ACTRA), Academy of Canadian Cinema & Television (ACCT) and Women in Film and Television (WIFT) in Toronto Canada.
 She is also a member of the diversity committee of ACTRA Toronto local office.
 Natasha was the lead co-producer on a film titled TOMB and it had a featured market screening at the Cannes International Film Festival 2017.
 It was the first Caribbean Science Fiction movie to be screened in Cannes, France.It was the first Caribbean Science Fiction movie to be screened in Cannes, France.

 She is also one of the lead producers for an international Canadian Co-Production with Germany for a feature film titled “RIPTIDE”.
-This project has received development funding from Telefilm and OMDC.
+This project has attached confirmed partners from Telefilm, CBC, M-NET.

 A Canadian born, resident of Toronto, Natasha has lived in Italy and Germany for the past 3.5 years.
 College and University educated, she can speak conversational Italian.
 Natasha splits her time between Toronto, Canada & Germany.

 Our team is a collaboration of established film and production specialists that come together from various disciplines.
 Diva Film Productions has the collective network and story power to put ideas into film.
 We know how to tell intriguing and relevant stories across multiple platforms.

 If you’re looking for a motivated team player for your coproduction, look no further then Diva Film Productions

 – Access to Federal Canadian Content Tax Credits and Provincial Canadian